10 Cold Email Subject Line Examples to Boost Your Open Rate

 cold email subject line infographic

 It's your job to craft a subject line that draws the prospect's attention to your email enough to click on it and read further.
-Tied to that, as an SDR, you need to make sure that your research is top-notch so that you're targeting the right audience with impactful subject lines in your emails that will lead to high open rates and interest.
+Tied to that, as an SDR, you need to make sure that your research is top-notch so that you're targeting the customer profile with impactful subject lines in your emails that will lead to high open rates and interest.

-By personalizing and having your prospect's interests as the basis of your approach, you will be able to connect a lot more strongly with them.
+By personalizing and having your prospect's interests as the basis of your approach, you can connect more strongly with them.

 How many prospects are you losing out on based on a poorly thought-out subject line?